Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

    ![Dependencies](media/slertdescriptionasas.png)

 1. Click on the **Locations** to see the code that triggered the alert, this will open the code file from where the alert has triggered.
-You can explored the code and understand the used package has triggered a alert and we are not using the latest package version.
+You can explore the code and understand the used package has triggered an alert and we are not using the latest package version.

     ![Dependencies](media/lctionalerts.png)